-It’s a one-pan meal.
+You could call them Hulk Noodles in front of the kids 🙂 It's a one-pan meal.
 It takes less than 30 minutes.
-It’s delicious.
-It also has the ability to get people who don’t like veggies, eating way more greens for dinner than they every have before.
+It's delicious.
+It also has the ability to get people who don't like veggies, eating way more greens for dinner than they every have before, because they are pulverized into the sauce itself.

 The thing with this pasta dish, is that it's a win for everyone.
 If you have picky eaters, this is a really great way to get them to eat their vegetables.
 Since they are pulverized into almost a pesto, along with creamy avocado and Parmesan, they feel more like part of the sauce that the pasta gets tossed with.
 It makes it easier (if not down right delicious) for those who have aversions to the textures of veggies, to eat them.